3335comp/katacoda-scenarios/S1 autocommit Commit Rollback/step2.md

  |   10 | Bob  |
  +------+------+
  </pre>
- Last, we can use ROLLBACK command to roll back the information
+ Last, we can use ROLLBACK command to roll back the hacked information to correct information
  `ROLLBACK;`{{execute}}

  After that check it again.